prism/prism-docs/docs/source/commands/parameters.rst

 Timecodes
 ---------

 Prism uses a user-friendly short-hand to define a point in time.
-They can be used individually or combined.
+Timecodes can be used individually or combined.

 The available time codes are always in the format ``[number][unit]``: